Re-imagining the record label

 hypothesis = vision

 In contrast to the rigid structure of traditional labels, Zyla will remain fluid so as to adapt to the needs of each project.
 This might engender creating highly specialised teams for different releases, or collaborating with other labels and organisations.
-This kind of organisational flexibility has previously been difficult to implement, but with the advent of smart contracts, auto-splits, multi-signature wallets, and other web3 tools, labels can now evolve in real time.
+This kind of organisational flexibility has previously been difficult to implement, but with the way tech stacks have advanced over the last few years, labels can now evolve in real time.

 With these values at the heart of all our work, we aim to empower artists to push the limits of their creativity.
 Audiences will come to trust us to deliver extraordinary artistic experiences, regardless of the medium being explored.